SIMULIA Abaqus Performance Article

 • Close heavy background applications before long runs

-• Use physical cores as the baseline since virtual cores do not always help
+• Use physical cores as the baseline because virtual cores may not always help

 • If scaling is poor, increasing CPUs may not reduce time and can waste resources

-• Heavy contact and large constraint regions can limit scaling benefits
+• Heavy contact and large concurrent regions can limit scaling benefits

 The best setting is the one that gives the best time reduction per resource used, not always the maximum available.